 No option may be vested more than 10 years after the date of grant.
-Subject to earlier termination by our Company in general meeting or by the Board, the Share Option Scheme shall be valid and effective for a period of 10 years from [●].
+Subject to earlier termination by our Company in general meeting or by the Board, the Share Option Scheme shall be valid and effective for a period of 10 years commencing on the adoption date.

-(I) Performance targets
+Performance targets